QuantEcon/website/pages/textbook.md

 # Forthcoming Textbook

-A hardcopy textbook on Quantitative Economics is currently under preparation.
-The textbook is coauthored by Thomas Sargent and John Stachurski.
+Two hardcopy textbooks on Quantitative Economics, related to the online lectures, are now in preparation.
+Both volumes are coauthored by Thomas Sargent and John Stachurski.

+The topics covered include

+* High-dimensional linear systems
+* Nonlinear dynamics
+* Distributions and distribution dynamics
+* Heavy tails and power laws
+* The distribution of income and wealth
+* Firms and the firm size distribution
+* Network theory and computational graphs
+* Production and financial networks
+* Machine learning and high-dimensional quantitative methods
+* Linear programming for machine learning optimal transport
+* Optimization for machine learning and dynamic programming
+* Advanced dynamic programming including recursive preferences
+* Markov processes in discrete and continuous time
+* Asset pricing

+Drafts will be posted by late 2021.

 Financial support from [Schmidt Futures](https://schmidtfutures.com/) is gratefully acknowledged.

-The main features are

-* a focus on theory and algorithms rather than implementation details,
-* a language-agnostic presentation (algorithms are described in pseudo-code),
-* a modern, general, in-depth treatment of dynamic programming with economic applications,
-* a modern treatment of Markov process theory, and
-* coverage of both continuous and discrete time systems.

-A very preliminary table of contents is available [here](../assets/downloads/toc_may_2020.pdf).

-A preliminary draft of the book is available [here](../assets/downloads/main.pdf).

-Feedback and suggestions are all greatly appreciated.
+Suggestions on topics are welcome.
 Please direct them to contact@quantecon.org or the [Discourse forum](https://discourse.quantecon.org/).